Pre-Natal and Post-Natal Lymphatic Massage

 Lymphatic massage, also known as Manual Lymphatic Drainage (MLD), is a specialized gentle massage technique that targets the body’s lymphatic system.
 Unlike deep tissue massage, MLD uses light, rhythmic strokes to stimulate lymph flow.
 By encouraging the movement of lymph fluid, this therapy helps drain excess fluids and reduce swelling in tissues [nhs.uk].
 The lymphatic system has no central pump (unlike the heart for blood circulation), so activating it manually or through muscle movement can significantly speed up fluid drainage.
 In fact, studies show that an hour-long lymphatic massage can increase lymph flow rate by up to TEN TIMES [temporarilymedicine.umich.edu], aiding the body’s natural detoxification and immune processes.
 MLD is performed by specially trained therapists (such as massage therapists, occupational or physical therapists) and is extremely gentle and relaxing, making it suitable for pregnant and postpartum women when proper precautions are observed.

-During pregnancy, the body holds 50% more fluids and blood volume to support the baby [lymphapress.com] [lymphapress.com].
-It’s common for expectant mothers (especially in the third trimester) to experience swelling in the legs, ankles, feet, or hands due to this fluid increase and pressure on blood vessels.
+During pregnancy, the body holds 50% more fluids and blood volume to support the baby [lymphapress.com].
+It’s common to experience swelling in the legs, ankles, feet, hands, or face due to this fluid increase and pressure on blood vessels.
 Prenatal lymphatic massage can provide significant relief:

 -